weihsiu/secs/jcconf2021/jcconf2021.md

 # System
 - Just Scala inline functions
 - Used to insert/modify/delete components each entity is associated with
+- The order of invoking them is important

 ```scala
 inline def updateDimensions(using